webpack/webpack.js.org/src/content/guides/asset-management.md

 When we `import MyImage from './my-image.png'`, webpack processes and adds that image to our `output` directory _and_ the `MyImage` variable contains the final URL of that image after processing.
 When using the [css-loader](/loaders/css-loader), as shown above, a similar process occurs for `url('./my-image.png')` within the CSS.
 The loader recognizes this is a local file, and replaces the `'./my-image.png'` path with the final path to the image in the `output` directory.
 The [html-loader](/loaders/html-loader) handles `<img src="./my-image.png" />` in the same manner.

-Let's add an image to our project and see how this works, use any image:
+Let's add an image to our project and see how this works:

 __project__